Back arrow

 Get started

-Hormonal vs. copper IUDs
+Hormonal vs. copper IUD birth control

 Hormonal and copper IUDs function a bit differently, but are both incredibly effective at preventing pregnancy for many years without daily maintenance.
 Here’s how they compare: